wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 State `EA` and `MA` are handled in the same way as `SA`, i.e., the pending write back is dropped (data is not sent down, since `ForceInv` does not require data in the response event), and the event completed immediately.

+##### handleFetchInv()

+Method `handleFetchInv()` handles event `FetchInv`, which invalidates all copies of an address in the current level and the above.
+This method is almost identical to `handleForceInv()`, with the only exception being that data also needs to be sent by calling `sendResponseDown()`, with the data pointer either from the data array, if a data entry exists, or from the MSHR.